Should I Watch..? Swordfish

 - The origins of the word 'swordfish' being a password stems from the 1932 Marx Brothers comedy Horse Feathers where Groucho is attempting to enter a speakeasy.
 It has also been used as a password in TV shows as diverse as Mad Men and Disney's Recess, amongst others.

 - This is the second time Travolta refers to Dog Day Afternoon in a movie after he impersonated Al Pacino's performance when Travolta starred in Saturday Night Fever.
-Incidentally, Swordfish was released in 2001 - which is also the name of the club where Travolta goes to dance.
+Incidentally, Swordfish was released in 2001 - which is a reference to the name of the club where Travolta goes to dance in Saturday Night Fever.

 What's not to like?

 In trying to out-do Jerry Bruckheimer, director Dominic Sena has forgotten to include a movie amid the chaos and ear-shattering sound effects.
 The explosions have to be bigger, the effects have to be louder, the nudity has to be more shameless and the film's plot is possibly third or fourth on Sena's list of things to have on screen.
 You know things have gone wrong in a heist movie when the baddies attempt to make their escape in a bus suspended underneath a helicopter.
 Now I'm no international criminal mastermind (honest, guv'nor!) but even I can think of several safer, speedier and more conspicuous ways of fleeing the crime scene.